tonomoshia/learning-resources/README.md

 We're collecting free training resources that can be used as curriculum for courses.
 In particular, we're making these materials available for use by housing-first job training programs for the homeless, but there's no reason not to use them in a regular school, or just to teach yourself a new skill.
 Everybody's welcome.

+Our goal is to prepare students for successful careers in the software industry.

 Please read [Fighting Poverty with Code](https://medium.com/javascript-scene/fighting-poverty-with-code-d1ed3ebd982d) and [The Cure for Homelessness](https://medium.com/end-homelessness/the-cure-for-homelessness-83ef0d621c71) to learn how this project got started.

 ## Contributing